Computer and Data Science Major

 American Bank, AT&T, Capital Blue Cross, Datatel, GE, PP&L, Hershey Foods, IBM, JPMorgan Chase & Co., and the Pennsylvania Department of Revenue.

-Our computer science (CS) curriculum is distinguished primarily by two things:
+Our computer and data (CDS) science curriculum is distinguished primarily by two things:

 - An emphasis on computer programming.
-Five of the required seven CS courses are primarily
+Five of the required seven CDS courses are primarily

 about programming, and programming plays an important role in most of the advanced